Why Save for Emergencies?

 - Family

 The general rule is to save three to six months’ worth of living expenses.
-When calculating this number, include only the necessities such as your rent or mortgage payment, grocery store costs, utility bills, insurance payments, loan payments and basic toiletries.
+When calculating this number, include only the necessities such as your rent or mortgage payment, utility bills, insurance payments, loan payments, groceries and basic toiletries.

 If that seems like an insurmountable figure, remember that any amount in emergency savings is better than nothing.
 Even just a couple hundred dollars can make the difference when trying to manage an unplanned bill.